alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-10-28-rule-on-magazine-contains-pictures.md

 locale: en
 category: [taswir]
 note: false
-excerpt: "What is the ruling on bringing home useful magazines and school books that contain pictures of living creatures?
+summary: "What is the ruling on bringing home useful magazines and school books that contain pictures of living creatures?
 Does this come under the ruling introduced in the Hadith that reads: Angels do not enter a house in which there is a dog or a picture."
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz ibn Baz